|Award Name||WiSTEM2D Scholars Award|

-- Women working in the field(s) of Science, Technology, Engineering, Mathematics, Manufacturing or Design.
+- Women and gender minorities working in the field(s) of Science, Technology, Engineering, Mathematics, Manufacturing or Design.

-- Women who are working as an assistant professor (or global equivalent) and who are not yet tenured at an accredited university, institution or design school.
+- Women and gender minorities who are working as an assistant professor (or global equivalent) and who is not yet tenured at an accredited university, institution or design school.

 - Candidates must hold a minimum degree for the appropriate field:

 - Technology: PhD